 “Recognise that their behaviour needs to be addressed, but be understanding of your child’s developing self.”

-Should parents punish a child for bullying others?
-Ai Jin believes that any discipline, if meted out, ought to be age-appropriate.
-While younger children may be disciplined with time-outs or withdrawing privileges, older children might respond better if parents sat down to talk with them about what happened and to reason with them.
+Meanwhile, Ai Jin thinks that any discipline, if meted out, ought to be age-appropriate.
+For example, while younger children could be disciplined with timeouts or withdrawing privileges, older children might respond better if parents sat down to talk with them about what happened and to reason with them.

 Comfort in the Face of Bullying

-Given time, children who have been hurt can recover, especially when they know that their parents care and that steps have been taken to resolve the matter.
+Given time, she says, children who have been hurt can recover, especially when they know that their parents care and that steps have been taken to resolve the matter.

-As parents, we have an important role in demonstrating to them God’s love and comfort.
-In this, we can draw inspiration from 2 Corinthians 1:3–4: “Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God.”
+As parents, we have an important role in demonstrating to them God’s love and comfort, as 2 Corinthians 1:3–4 exhorts us to: “Praise be to the God and Father of our Lord Jesus Christ, the Father of compassion and the God of all comfort, who comforts us in all our troubles, so that we can comfort those in any trouble with the comfort we ourselves receive from God.”

 As parents, we have an important role in demonstrating to them God’s love and comfort.

 “Parents are like their child’s mirror,” she says.
-She suggests that parents identify things that their kids are good at, and look out for opportunities to praise them for their strengths.
-“This will give their child a sense of security and a growing sense of self-esteem,” she says.
+She suggests that parents identify things that their kids are good at and actively seek opportunities to praise them for their strengths.
+“This will give their child a sense of security and a growing sense of self-esteem.”

 More than that, we can affirm our children as beloved children of God—and what better source for such affirmation than the Word of God?